ryran/xsos/README.md

 AUTHORS
 -------

-As far as direct contributions go, so far it's just me, [ryran](/ryran), aka rsaw, aka [Ryan Sawhill](http://b19.org).
+As far as direct contributions go, so far it's just me, [ryran](/ryran), aka rsaw, aka [Ryan Sawhill Aroha](http://b19.org).

-When I was clueless in how to further my awk career early on, two prolific users over on StackOverflow -- [Dennis Williamson](http://stackoverflow.com/users/26428/dennis-williamson) and [ghostdog74](http://stackoverflow.com/users/131527/ghostdog74) -- each provided an answer with code that was brilliantly instructive.
-I've since moved far beyond what I was trying to do back then, and thanks definitely goes to both of them for inspiration.
+When I was clueless in how to further my awk career early on, two prolific users over on StackOverflow -- [Dennis Williamson](http://stackoverflow.com/users/26428/dennis-williamson) and [ghostdog74](http://stackoverflow.com/users/131527/ghostdog74) -- each provided answers (to two separate questions) with code that was brilliantly instructive.
+I've since moved far beyond what I was trying to do back then, but thanks definitely goes to both of them for inspiration.

 Please contact me if you have ideas, suggestions, questions, or want to collaborate on this or something similar.
 For specific bugs and feature-requests, you can [post a new issue on the tracker](/ryran/xsos/issues).